 Well, franchising isn’t a get rich quick opportunity and it’s not a way to quickly generate extra cash.
-Just because someone is willing to pay you to copy your business doesn’t mean that you should franchise your business.
-You should only do it if franchising is a part of your long-term growth strategy and goals.
+Just because someone is willing to pay you to duplicate and franchise your business doesn’t mean that you should.
+You should only franchise if its a part of your long-term growth strategy and goals.
 Only franchise if your goal is to expand your brand and to build an organization to support and assist your future franchisees.

 The answers to these questions may seem simple.
 Who wouldn’t want to grow their business?
 But, these questions go much deeper than just growing and making more money.
-If you are going to franchise, your business goals need to also be about others and creating win-win relationships for your future franchisees.
-It will no longer only be about you and your team.
-You will need a much bigger perspective.
+If you are going to franchise, your business goals need to also be about creating win-win relationships for you and your future franchisees.
+Once you franchise, your business is no longer only be about you and your team, it becomes much bigger.

 Strength or Weakness #1: Your Focus as a Founder

-Smart franchise leaders have proven that being a dedicated and committed founder is the most important success factor when it comes to running a successful franchise.
+Smart franchise leaders have proven that being a dedicated and committed founder is the most important success factor when it comes to franchising your business.
 When a franchise grows and achieves great results, there are many who claim credit – franchise consultants, developers, lawyers, sales teams, etc. When a franchise system fails, no one takes credit and everyone blames the founder.

-The reality is that success must be driven by you.
-You’re the founder and leader of the business that you are now franchising.
-And, while a great franchise lawyer and team will provide you with the tools to succeed, success must be driven from the top and requires an unwavering commitment by you to not only franchise your business, but to also build and grow a winning franchise system.
+The reality is that success will, ultimately, be driven by you.
+You’re the founder and leader of the business that you are now franchising and, while a great franchise lawyer and team will provide you with the tools to succeed, success must be driven from the top and requires an unwavering commitment by you to not only franchise your business, but to also build and grow a winning franchise system.
 If this describes you or someone on your team, then this is a strength of your business and if it doesn’t, it’s a significant weakness.